If not there, where?

 The only other Brooklyn site in Mayor Eric Adams’ four-site initiative — just 3 subway stops from Mount Prospect Park

-Already paved, quite rundown — but receiving just a fraction of the taxpayer funding slated for the construction in Mount Prospect Park
+Already paved, quite rundown — but receiving just a fraction of the public funding slated for the construction in Mount Prospect Park

 Brower Skatepark